snpeek/snpeek.github.io/README.md

 - `test`: Execute tests with Mocha.
 - `build`: Build the production version of the application.
-- `dev`: Launch the development server.
+- `dev`: Build the development version of the application.
 - `watch`: Auto recompile files upon changes.
 - `start`: Serve the `public` folder on a local HTTP server.
 - `gh-deploy-init` and `gh-deploy`: Commands for deploying to GitHub Pages.